TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 14/Numbers 14.6.md

 ---

-And Joshua the son of Nun and Caleb the son of Jephunneh, who were of them that spied out the land, rent their clothes:
+Joshua the son of Nun and Caleb the son of Jephunneh, who were of those who spied out the land, tore their clothes: